fuszenecker/Promptuarium/README.md

 * the number of nodes,
 * the depth of the tree,
-* maximum and minimum of the length of the data/metadata
+* maximum and minimum of the length of the data/metadata,
-* the minimum and maximum number of children
+* the minimum and maximum number of children,
-* the number of nodes with and without data/metadata/children
+* the number of nodes with and without data/metadata/children.

 ## Documentation